3mdeb/pxe-server/docs/FreeBSD.md

 reboot
 ```

 This script installs FreeBSD on ZFS on da0 drive.
-It installs the whole base system with i386 compatibility libs and debug symbols in case you need to debug.
+It installs the whole base
+system with i386 compatibility libs and debug symbols in case you need to debug.

-After the installation, `/boot/loader.conf` is set up to allow serial console, load amdtemp(4) module to detect CPU temperature and ZFS module.
+After the installation, `/boot/loader.conf` is set up to allow serial console,
+load amdtemp(4) module to detect CPU temperature and ZFS module.
-In `/etc/rc.conf`, I set up hostname, enable SSH and NTPD daemons, set keymap to Polish, enable DHCP on igb0 NIC and enable ZFS.
+In `/etc/rc.conf`, I set up hostname, enable SSH and NTPD daemons,
+set keymap to Polish, enable DHCP on igb0 NIC and enable ZFS.

 Next, I set up time zone, install updates and create user directory with necessary files.

-FreeBSD uses `/etc/passwd` and `/etc/master.passwd` files for easy text access to the user accounts data.
+FreeBSD uses `/etc/passwd` and `/etc/master.passwd` files
+for easy text access to the user accounts data.
 It also has db(3)-format databases with user accounts.

 Those files have been precreated by me and `base.txz` set has been apriopriately modified.
 Login data are:
 Login: emdeb
-Password: dupa
+Password: 3mdeb.dev